pingcap/tispark/README.md

 Most of the TiSpark logic is inside a thin layer, namely, the [tikv-client](https://github.com/pingcap/tispark/tree/master/tikv-client) library.

+## Prerequisites

+- To use TiSpark with Spark, you must have a self-hosted or managed Prometheus service.

 ## Doc TOC

 - [Getting TiSpark](https://github.com/pingcap/tispark/wiki/Getting-TiSpark)